testit-tms/api-client-java/docs/ProjectsApi.md

 | **200** | Success |  -  |
 | **403** | Update permission for project settings is required |  -  |

-<a name="exportProjectWithTestPlansZip"></a>
+<a id="exportProjectWithTestPlansZip"></a>
 # **exportProjectWithTestPlansZip**
-> UUID exportProjectWithTestPlansZip(id, timeZoneOffsetInMinutes, projectExportWithTestPlansPostModel)
+> UUID exportProjectWithTestPlansZip(id, timeZoneOffsetInMinutes, exportProjectWithTestPlansJsonRequest)

 Export project as Zip file with test plans in background job